Bjernson/aws-java-spring-dev-workshop/doc-module-08.md

 Create a role for EC2 with enough access privilege and attach it to dev/prod instance.
 (You can do it later, after step 1.3)

 ##### 5. Create a git credentials for AWS CodeCommit
-If you don't have a git credentials, then create it in IAM console IAM > Users > <your user name > > Security Credential Tab
+If you don't have a git credentials for CodeCommit, then create it in IAM console IAM > Users > <your user name > > Security Credential Tab

 ![git credentials for AWS CodeCommit](./images/module-03/05.png)